ashmckenzie/golang-melbourne-july-2017/README.md

 14. Leave the name as 'Owntracks' and select 'influxdb-owntracks' from the 'Select a InfluxDB data source' drop-down

 15. Click 'Import'.
-Your new [IoT dashboard](http://localhost:3000/dashboard/db/owntracks?refresh=5s) should already be showing data!
+Your new [Owntracks dashboard](http://localhost:3000/dashboard/db/owntracks?refresh=5s) should already be showing data!